SRutherford11/spe_ml/README.md

 This repository is designed for the SPE GCS Machine learning challenge.
+The object of the challenge was to predict shear sonic log response (DTSM) for older wells based on a suite of other logs, including porosity, density, resistivity, caliper and gamma ray logs.